Andoree/smm4h_2021_classification/README.md

 unzip  drugbank_aliases_and_metadata.zip
 ```
-drugbank_aliases_and_metadata.zip archive contains the mapping from DrugBank IDs to precomputed drug embeddings.
+drugbank_aliases_and_metadata.zip archive contains the mappings from DrugBank IDs to precomputed drug embeddings.

 2. Preprocessing tweets text: